daostack/arc/docs/roadmap.md

 This is close to the contract captured in the Truffle Webpack Demo (besides killing and transference of ownership).

-* Contract deployer is the default owner
+a.
-* Contract launched with 10,000 tokens to the owner
+  * Contract launched with 10,000 tokens to deployer
-* Anyone can transfer his own tokens to others (initially only the owner)
+  * Anyone can transfer his own tokens to others (initially only the owner) b.
-* Kill-contract function by the owner
+  * Contract deployer is first owner
   * Ownership can be transferred
+  * Kill/suicide function by owner

 ### 2. Mine tokens on the go